AhsanCommits/Web-Technologies/README.md

                     </a>
                 </li>
             </ul>
 <h2>
 Contributing
 </h2>
 <p>If you would like to contribute to this repository, please create a pull request with your changes.
 We welcome contributions that improve the clarity or accuracy of the roadmap or tasks.</p>
+ <h2>Conclusion</h2>
+<p>I hope that this repository has provided you with a solid foundation in web development, and has equipped you with the skills and knowledge needed to build web applications.
+Happy coding!</p>